 “I’ve been trying to make it back up there for a very long time,” said Lavi suddenly, twirling a lock of hair.
 “Only a little bit of me ever gets out, so it’s kinda frustrating to see you guys come here and leave… but that’s the cycle.”

 Cycle...
 Briefly, Werner wondered if Otto’s vitae had somehow made it down to this place and if it would enter that glowing stream.
 A wishful, ridiculous thought.

 Abruptly, out from the stream only five meters down from where Shion stood blossomed a small sapling made of vibrant, white light.
-That sapling spiraled upwards in a burst of growth, blooming out into a large, white, glowing tree that seemed to be at least ten stories tall.
+That sapling spiraled upwards, blooming out into a large, white, glowing tree that seemed to be at least ten stories tall.
 Its trunk was thick, its branches reaching far across the black abyss.

 The Great Tree of Virgo?

 Lavi hummed.
 “That tree in Virgo was birthed from a vitae stream, so it’s not surprising to see it here.
 It has nothing to do with Atienna or your presence, if you were thinking about that.”

 A full moon blinked into existence just behind the tree’s branches.
 The circle of light burned blue and consumed the entire skyline of the abyss, its rays burning at the touch, its pressure suffocating, heavy.

 “Now that…” Lavi peered at him.
 “Probably has to do with you.”

 Shion grimaced and shielded herself from the brightness as Werner stared up at it.
 From this distance, it reminded him of an eye.